Penric & Desdemona, Part 2

 Posted July 9, 2023

 Another direct sequel, and another indication that I don't seek out information about the stories ahead of time.
 My question above was incorrect; Penric is not the prisoner of the title.
 He is still in Orbas, since he has not decided whether he should return to Adria, or stay to woo Nikys.
 He knows she respects him, perhaps likes him, but maybe not as much as he likes her.
 He is the first she tells about a letter she has received, and asks for his help.
 Something I didn't mention above is that Nikys and Adelis consider themselves to be twins, since they were born on the same day.
 They share a father, but were born to two different mothers.
 Nikys' mother was her father's concubine, brought into the household since his first wife, Florina, was barren; that is, until Idrene, then Florina becomes pregnant too, and the two women had become fast friends.
 Their father is dead, Florina is dead, and Nikys had not seen her mother for several years.
-She had devoted herself to maintaining her brother's household while he was away on military campaigns, then his superiors conspired against him, and they were forced to flee Cedonia.
+She had devoted herself to maintaining her husband's household while he was away on military campaigns, then served in the same capacity for Adelis after her husband's death.
+Then Adelis's superiors conspired against him, and they were forced to flee Cedonia.
 Now Nikys needs to go back.
 The letter she received is short and cryptic, and even though there is no signature or salutation, she recognizes the handwriting.
 The letter is from Tanar, a woman Adelis had courted some two years before, and it is apparent she has been willing to wait for him in spite of what Cedonia is saying about him.
 When they arrive at Tanar's home they find out Idrene has been imprisoned at the Daughter's convent on the island of Limnos.
 All are puzzled why there, and why Idrene would be targeted, since she was not Adelis's mother, but those after him must have decided she was the closest person in his life, other than Nikys, whose plight could draw him out.

 Penric and Nikys, along with Bosha, Tanar's confidential secretary/bodyguard, hatch a rescue plan.
 This is another novella, but still packed with a lot of action and intrigue, but I won't dwell too much on the particulars.
 Part of the plan involves Penric donning womens clothing again, since no man is allowed past the drawbridge into the convent.
 Bosha's sister is an acolyte there, and he usually visited her on her birthday each year, but their meetings had to be outside the convent walls.
 He knows that part of the island well enough to get Pen and Nikys there, but once they cross the drawbridge they will play the part of pilgrims to the sanctuary, hoping to get lost among the crowds of other pilgrims.
 The intent is to find where Idrene is being held, Pen using his conjuring skills to get into her cell, switch clothing with Idrene, she and Nikys leaving, pretending to be the same two women who went in.
 Suffice it to say, that plan worked, Bothas getting Nikys and Idrene off the island, and Pen does escape too, just in a completely different way than he had anticipated.
 They meet up again in a town to the north, and plan their next step.
 Part of that next step is Nikys interviewing Desdemona as to what she could expect if she accepted Pen's proposal.
 She does accept, although it seems it may be a while before I read the continuation of that story line, since the first novella in the next omnibus is another prequel, apparently the fourth in the chronological sequence of Penric's adventures.
 Next month, we go to a Masquerade in Lodi.